1. Entity and person in charge of processing personal data

 We keep personal data for as long as is necessary for the purpose for which the personal data is used given the data retention periods to be observed in accordance with the applicable legislation such as the Employment Contracts Act, the Accounting Act, the Prepayment Act, or the Archives Act.
 We regularly evaluate the need to preserve data in keeping with the applicable legislation.
 In addition, we will take reasonable steps to ensure that no personal information on data subjects that is incompatible with the purposes of data processing, outdated, or erroneous is kept in the register.
 We will rectify or erase such information without delay.

-You may present your questions on the processing of personal data as described in this data protection statement by getting in touch with the contact person named in Point three who will, in case of need, forward the matter to the data protection officer.
-In case you feel that your rights as mentioned in Point 11 are not respected, you may get directly in touch with the University Data Protection Officer named in Point four.
+You may present your questions on the processing of personal data as described in this data protection statement by getting in touch with the contact person named in Point two who will, in case of need, forward the matter to the data protection officer.
+In case you feel that your rights are not respected, you may get directly in touch with the Uniarts Data Protection Officer.